patrickgr-ghub/aws_launch/redshift_cluster/create_cluster.md

 ## Create Redshift Cluster through IaC (Infrastructure as Code)
 ###### Version 1.0 - November 2020

+> **Please note that this repository is only meant to serve as an introduction, helping beginers to acquaint themselves with concepts and ideas.
+Security of your instances and projects is of utmost importantance - please reference to the official AWS documentation before finalizing personal projects.**

 #### 1.0 Getting Started - What is IaC?

 <p>Infrastructure as code (IaC) is the process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.
 The IT infrastructure managed by this process comprises both physical equipment, such as bare-metal servers, as well as virtual machines, and associated configuration resources.
 The definitions may be in a version control system.
 It can use either scripts or declarative definitions, rather than manual processes, but the term is more often used to promote declarative approaches.
 (Wikipedia: https://en.wikipedia.org/wiki/Infrastructure_as_code).</p>